Board-Certified Urologist

 Does BPH increase my risk of prostate cancer?

 No. BPH and prostate cancer are separate conditions.
 Having an enlarged prostate does not increase your cancer risk.
 However, both conditions become more common with age and can coexist.
 BPH can elevate PSA levels, which complicates cancer screening — this is why PSA interpretation requires urological expertise, not just a number on a lab report.
+If you are in the diagnostic grey zone, my PSA grey zone guide walks through what the numbers actually mean.

 Can I take tamsulosin forever?